Skip to main content

 16 mentions Positive Neutral Negative

-• “Additionally, after playing through it, I can also tell that there was work put into this game, especially for recreating patterns within the scope of the gameplay and how certain ideas for the characters are meshed into it.”
+• “Additionally, after playing through it, I can also tell that there was work put into this game, especially for recreating patterns within the gameplay and meshing ideas for the characters into it.”

 • “I think the price for this game could be a dealbreaker for its current state due to the length, and for the particular type of gameplay it has.”